 One of the first mistakes many landlords make, especially those new to being landlords, is not knowing when to hire a property management company.
 To be more specific, many landlords don’t fully understand how much work will be required of them and take on too much, too soon, and don’t get the help they need.

 While trying to save money by managing the property yourself may be tempting, this can often lead to more problems than it's worth.
-These letting agents in Northampton have the experience and expertise to deal with any issues that may arise, from finding reliable tenants to dealing with repair requests.
-In addition, letting agents can often get better deals on insurance and other services, which can save you money in the long run.
+Property managers have the experience and expertise to deal with any issues that may arise, from finding reliable tenants to dealing with repair requests.
+In addition, property managers can often get better deals on insurance and other services, which can save you money in the long run.
 As a result, hiring a property management company is often the best decision for new landlords.

 The other side of the coin applies too.
 Many new landlords immediately request the help of a property management company.
 While there is nothing inherently wrong with this, it just means that you won’t be getting the experience that you need to become a great landlord.
 Learning when to hire the help of a property management company is essential to not becoming overwhelmed and gaining experience.